 It has been the scene of 19th century religious revival, Crispin Creek standing in for the River Jordan.
 More glossolalic flames have appeared above the heads of revivalists there than practically anywhere in a hundred mile radius.
 More sin, washed away by its crystal waters.
 For decades following the Second Great Awakening, it was a holy place.

-Flash forward to the early years of the sexual revolution—Elvis, Rock & Roll, and worse.
+Flash forward to the early years of the sexual revolution—Elvis, Rock & Roll, grinding pelvic motion and worse.
 By the 1940s, the Grove had become Agincourt’s favorite make-out spot: late-night campfires; demon rum, especially during Prohibition; sticky fumblings in its shady nooks and crannies.
 It has (as I wrote a couple years ago) always struck me more than coincidental that any place could be so closely associated with the cleansing of Original Sin, as well as its enthusiastic practice.
 But first things first.

 THE GREAT DISAPPOINTMENT